Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Background and materials

+These sources on the Etruscan league suggest that in times of need, the cities probably did request military aid from one another, but there was probably little obligation to comply with such a request.
+Short-lived coalitions as well as smaller alliances, especially in the southern territory, would likely have been formed for defense and commercial purposes, and perhaps some civic leaders met to discuss political and military situations (on the Etruscan League and the political life of Etruscan cities see the useful reconsideration by \citealp{gillett_2010} and recently \citealp{tagliamonte_2017}).
 The status of larger cities was different from that of other settlements over whom they exerted significant control.
-The location of smaller secondary sites and even rural sites within the landscape has been shown to be integrated into the definition of the territorial boundaries of the city (see \eg \citealp{de_santis_1997} on the territory of Veii and \citealp{damiani_and_pacciarelli_2007} on the territory between Veii, Caere and Rome), and the evidence of roads and other engineering works, agricultural practices and settlement patterns has shown that rural landscape was increasingly differentiated from the urban landscape (\citealp{izzet_2007}, p.193 ss. with previous references).
+The location of smaller secondary sites and even rural sites within the landscape have been shown to be integrated into the definition of the territorial boundaries of the city (see \eg \citealp{de_santis_1997} on the territory of Veii and \citealp{damiani_and_pacciarelli_2007} on the territory between Veii, Caere and Rome), and the evidence of roads and other engineering works, agricultural practices and settlement patterns has also shown that the rural landscape was increasingly differentiated from the urban landscape (\citealp{izzet_2007}, p.193ff. with previous references).

 Summarizing, the Etruscan cities controlled a territory that included other minor towns and villages and occasionally organized with each other making some coordinated decisions, cooperating for some aspects, and competing for others.
-In this complex landscape of interactions, the establishment and maintenance of a road network was of crucial importance for the functioning of Etruscan polities both at local and at regional scale.
+In this complex landscape of interactions, the establishment and maintenance of a road network was of crucial importance for the functioning of Etruscan polities both at local and regional scales.
 Roads linked the major centres to each other, to minor centers and even to rural sites.